 Candidates must be currently employed by a qualifying organization or have been employed by one within the last five years.
 If qualifying under “in lieu of employment” requirements, you must be currently (or within the last five years) employed in paid service as an employee, independent contractor, or consultant with demonstrated professional involvement within the association community by providing services as defined by the CAE exam content outline.

 Candidates must have a bachelor's degree or higher or, in lieu of a degree, eight additional years of professional work experience.

 Work experience can be substituted for a degree on a calculated basis.
 Each year of completed undergraduate studies may be substituted for two years of professional work experience.
-Internship experience and service as a volunteer is not applicable toward the employment experience requirements.
+Internship experience and volunteer service are not applicable toward the employment experience requirements.